PLhery/unfollowNinja/readme.md

 # -- Number of unique tasks managed at the same time, defaults to 15
 WORKER_RATE_LIMIT=15

+# When this twitter user is logged in, it has access to the /admin/user/[username] debug enpoint
+ADMIN_USERID=

 # Sentry (API) DSN, if you want to report workers (or API) errors on sentry
 SENTRY_DSN=
 SENTRY_DSN_API=

-# When this twitter user is logged in, it has access to the /admin/user/[username] debug enpoint
-ADMIN_USERID=
+# If you set these variables, the server will send some metrics to these statsd / datadog servers
+STATSD_HOST=
+DD_AGENT_HOST=
+# The metrics will start with this prefix (ex metric: [prefix].check-duration.worker.[cluster-nb])
+METRICS_PREFIX=uninja
 ```

 You can also set these parameters as environment variables.